cityzen7/starfield-mods/tools/modPages/SayMyName.md

 There will be different download options for different names, and I'll create a new mod for each new character (and link to them in the descriptions).

+I'll add a video in the video section for a preview of the voice, and you can see all the lines that are changed by looking at the text files on gihub: https://github.com/ManApart/starfield-mods/blob/master/tools/reference/sayMyName/

 ## Limits

 Because this is generated locally, the quality isn't the best on the market.
 (At this scale, something like using eleven labs would be expensive and time consuming).